darkfeline/dantalian/doc/specs.rst

 In addition to the configuration file above, the user may create his own custom script at ``.hitagifs/mount_custom``.
-If this file exists, it will be run instead, allowing the user to come up with his or her own automatically generated mount list.
-See :mod:`hitagifs.fuse` for an example of how to set up the FUSE file system.
+If this file exists, it will be run to generate the node tree instead, allowing the user to come up with his or her own automatically generated mount list.
+The global variable ``tree`` at the end of the script's execution will be used.
+See :func:`hitagifs.tree.maketree` for an example of how to set up the node tree.

 FUSE Operations
 ---------------